AaronRohrbacher/went-to-bali-mwahaha/README.md

 To set up:

 * `rake db:setup`
+  * Note: if you get an error after running, it's likely a Rake version error.
+Instead, run: `bundle exec rake db:setup`.
+This should fix ya up!

 * Sorry, didn't get around to tests.
 It mostly works.
 There might be a few bugs.

+#In this version

+* Add items to the shopping cart from the front page, without a constant reload.
+See the items update before your eyes!